Location, Location, Location.

 We actually started our cricket farm in the 2-room rental in the city.
 That soon had us rushing to get out of there as our bugs were getting into the neighbors yard.
 Lol!
 I know for a fact that getting chickens would have been out of the question in that location.
 When you do get a bunch of land you need to think about all the work that is involved.
 Cutting the grass is a BIG thing and will take the most of your time if you live in the Midwest like we do and in the summer you have to mow every week.

-Really think about the animals you want to get.
-One of my biggest and most costly mistakes was getting horses, not once but two times.
-When I had no idea how to care for them.
+Really think about the animals you want to get, horses, cows, goats, chickens or rabbits to name a few.
+One of my biggest and most costly mistakes was getting horses.
+When I had no idea how much fencing would cost.
 That was a mistake and the fence we had on the 100 acres was old and the horses were at the neighbors more than they were at my place.
 Yah!
+Budget for fencing cost, feed and shelter for them before you purchase any animals.

 Before you buy any property and if you plan on having a garden.
 Make sure you have adequate sun for your garden.
 One of our homes was in the woods on 2 acres.
 We did manage to get a little garden going where they cleaned out the power line to our property.
 It didn’t get sun all day but it was enough for a super small garden.